How to Evaluate a Business Before You Buy It

 Frequently Asked Questions

 What if the buyer threatens to walk away during negotiation?
-About one in three buyers will use a “walk away” threat at some point — sometimes genuinely, often as a tactic.
+About one in three buyers will use a walk-away threat at some point — sometimes genuinely, often as a tactic.
 The right response depends on whether your broker has read the buyer’s true commitment level.
-If they have other qualified buyers or know the threat is posturing, the right move is to hold position.
-If the buyer is genuine and the offer is reasonable, the right move is to find a creative structural concession (not price) to keep them at the table.
+If the threat is posturing and other qualified buyers exist, hold position.
+If the buyer is genuine and the offer is reasonable, find a creative structural concession — not a price cut — to keep them at the table.

 Most owners worry about how to find a buyer.
 The harder problem is what happens after you find one — and that’s where most of the value of a business sale actually gets decided.